-Those who get to the hall of fame and stay there, think about how they can use their position, talents, or skills to give even more to people.
+Those who get to the hall of fame and stay there think about how they can use their position, talents, or skills to give even more to people.

 5. Give credit where it is due.

-Never be afraid to lay claim to the work that you have done, but NEVER lay claim to work that someone else has done (See Tips #3 and #4).
+Never be afraid to lay claim to your work, but NEVER lay claim to working that someone else has done (See Tips #3 and #4).

 The greatest obstacle, in my opinion (as well as to many of the up-and-coming athletes), is that they have too many people telling them how awesome they are.

-Learn to surround yourself with supportive and positive people who aren’t afraid to be honest with you and tell you how it is.
+Learn to surround yourself with supportive and positive people who aren’t afraid, to be honest with you, and tell you how it is.

 Your Hall of Fame Waits

-This article is NOT for those who “just want to get there”, to have a single success, and then to wander.
+This article is NOT for those who “just want to get there,” to have a single success and then to wander.

-You want to continue adding value to the world, to help others, and to grow your skill sets, knowledge, and abilities.
+You want to continue adding value to the world, helping others, and growing your skill sets, knowledge, and abilities.